 Receive Closing Costs Assistance Too!

-The CalHFA MyHome Assistance program that provides up to 3% in closing cost assistance can be used with the CalPLUS FHA or CalPLUS Conventional assistance program.
-The MyHome Assistance program
+The CalHFA MyHome Assistance program that provides down payment and closing cost assistance that can be used with the CalPLUS FHA or CalPLUS Conventional assistance program.

 The School Teacher and Employee Assistance Program can be used with the CalPLUS assistance program as well.